As creators, we’ve all been there – the flash of inspiration that sets our hearts racing.

 4. It’s not about the critics.

 Have you ever noticed that the people who are most critical aren’t the ones out there doing their thing?
 They’re probably the ones sitting at home scrolling social.
-I recently rewatched a talk by Brené Brown on stepping out into the arena.
+I recently rewatched a talk by Brené Brown where she cites a comment Roosevelt made about stepping into the arena.
 It’s a great reminder that the critics (including the critic on our shoulder) aren’t the ones who count.

 I invite you to join me in the arena.
 If you have any other recommendations on the topic of stepping out or sharing creative work then I’d love to hear.